Compass is a framework over

 </bean>

-Now, we can use the hibernateGps bean to for using Compass Session API.
+to for using Compass Session API.
 To save an index, we assume that a StoryEntity has been saved and we want to save the index:

 @Transactional(readOnly = false)